-The Chicago plan commission shall be composed of 22 23 members: ten members who are lay citizens, to be appointed by the mayor with the approval of the city council, and ex officio the mayor, the commissioner of planning and development; the commissioner of housing, the zoning administrator, the commissioner of transportation, the chairman of the city council committee on zoning, landmarks and building standards, the chairman of the city council committee on finance, the chairman of the city council committee on housing and real estate, the chairman of the city council committee on special events, cultural affairs and recreation, the chairman of the city council committee on economic, capital and technology development, the general superintendent and chief executive officer of the Chicago Park District and the chairman of the board of the Chicago Transit Authority.
+The Chicago plan commission shall be composed of 22 23 members: ten members who are lay citizens, to be appointed by the mayor with the approval of the city council, and ex officio the mayor, the commissioner of planning and development, the commissioner of housing, the zoning administrator, the commissioner of transportation, the chairman of the city council committee on zoning, landmarks and building standards, the chairman of the city council committee on finance, the chairman of the city council committee on housing and real estate, the chairman of the city council committee on pedestrian and traffic safety, the chairman of the city council committee on special events, cultural affairs and recreation, the chairman of the city council committee on special events, the general superintendent and chief executive officer of the Chicago Park District and the chairman of the board of the Chicago Transit Authority.
 The mayor shall designate a chairman and vice-chairman from among the appointed members.
 The appointed members shall hold no other public office except where such public office is nonsalaried and no fees or emoluments are derived therefrom.